-Water Butts: The Best Options to Help Start Saving Water Today
+Best Water Butts: 6 Great Buys to Help You Start Saving Water

-Our round up of the best water butts out there will ensure you do your bit for the environment as well as storing up a handy water supply for your garden
+These are the best water butts to help you store up a handy water supply for your garden

-Water butts are basically large containers that are used to capture and collect rainwater.
-This is usually done by connecting the water butt to your downpipe, which will lead off your guttering.
+Water butts are essentially large containers which operate through a connection to your downpipe, which will lead off your guttering.

-A lid, to prevent leaves and debris falling into your water and also to act as a safety measure for those concerned about children, pets or wildlife falling into the water, is also handy.
+When looking for the best water butts, look out for models with a lid.
+This is handy as it can prevent leaves and debris falling into your water and act as a safety measure for those concerned about children, pets or wildlife falling into the water.

 (MORE: What is an Eco Home?)

-There are lots of great reasons why you should get yourself a water butt, including:
+There are lots of great reasons why you should get yourself a water butt, such as:

 - If you are on a water metre and find yourself regularly using your mains supply to water the garden you will see your water bill drop — particularly during the summer months